 INTRODUCTION

 Superconductors are those elemental compounds or materials that begin conducting electrical current through them at or below a specific temperature, better known as the Critical Temperature of the material.
+Under ideal conditions, this temperature is absolute zero temperature, i.e. 0K.
 At this temperature, the material begins to display zero resistivity properties along with other uniquely notable effects such as the Meissner and Josephson effects.
 Lately, the superconductors have found a growing number of existing and potential applications that make use of them.
 The closest that an ordinary person has come of using them is in the MRI imaging machines for medical diagnosis as well in fast transportation systems like the MagLev (magnetic levitation) trains.

 However, as exciting as the concept sounds to a layman; the mystery of as to what elemental properties in a material are responsible for such a behavior has still not been solved.
-Since 1911 when Heike Kamerlingh Onnes accidentally discovered superconductivity; the theory behind finding out the exact demarcating properties of the material that contribute towards such an effect has remained an open problem to be solved by the scientific community till date.
-Moreover, the use of such materials has remained largely in research labs, is due to fact that these materials have to be cooled down to insanely low temperatures before they begin displaying superconductivity; many a times to the boiling temp of Nitrogen (77K) of many known superconductors.
+In 1911, Heike Kamerlingh Onnes accidentally discovered superconductivity; since then the theory behind finding out the exact demarcating properties of the material that contribute towards such an effect has remained an open problem to be solved by the scientific community till date.
+Moreover, the use of such materials has remained largely in research labs, is due to fact that these materials have to be cooled down to unnatural low temperatures before they begin displaying superconductivity; many a times to the boiling temp of Nitrogen (77K) of many known superconductors.
 Thus, it is of great importance to be able to correctly know this temperature beforehand as closely as possible to be able to design applications or experiments with the materials.

 Our reference work accomplished an out of sample root mean – squared error of ±9.5K and we aim to achieve better than this or achieve a high R2 value on the test set.